mathworks/thingspeak-arduino/README.md

 | -304  | Timeout waiting for server to respond                                                   |
 | -401  | Point was not inserted (most probable cause is the rate limit of once every 15 seconds) |
 |    0  | Other error                                                                             |

+## Secure Connection
+Securely connect to ThingSpeak API to use the above features and functionalities.

+### HTTPS
+HTTPS ensures confidentiality as well as authenticity.
+Confidentiality: SSL Encryption using public-key cryptography.
+Authenticity: creates "trust", the device knows whether it's connected to the actual api.thingkspeak.com and not a spoof of it.

+### User Sketch Requirements
+Always use ```#define TS_ENABLE_SSL``` before ```#include <thingspeak.h>``` so as to perform a secure connection.
+If not, then the default connection would be insecured HTTP.

+#### Confidentiality without Authenticity
+Case 1: TS_ENABLE_SSL macro defined + Client capable of doing SSL = Secure HTTPS Connection <br>
+Case 2: TS_ENABLE_SSL macro defined + Client not capable of SSL = Defualt HTTP connection with a warning message sent to the user <br>
+Case 3: TS_ENABLE_SSL macro undefined + Client capable of doing SSL = Error connecting to ThingSpeak status code returned to user <br>
+Case 4: TS_ENABLE_SSL macro undefined + Client not capable of SSL =  HTTP connection

+#### Confidentiality + Authenticity
+Different client libraries have different methods of performing authenticity. <br>
+Some ways: Root Certificate Check, Certificate Fingerprint Check. <br>
+Perform the fingerprint and/or certificate check prior to invoking the ```begin()``` function. <br>
+The certificate has an expiration date associated with it, and hence it's the user's responsibility to fetch the updated certificate for the Confidentiality + Authenticity HTTPS connection to be established. <br>
+See the ReadMultipleFieldsSecure example on Fingerprint check HTTPS connection using ESP8266.
+See the ReadMultipleFieldsSecure example on Root Certificate check HTTPS connection using ESP32.

 ## Special Characters
 Some characters require '%XX' style URL encoding before sending to ThingSpeak.
 The writeField() and writeFields() methods will perform the encoding automatically.
 The writeRaw() method will not.